oneclickmetal/ocm_file_format/README.md

 # OCM File Format
 This is a file format for OneClickMetal 3D Printers based on the Open Packaging Conventions.
 The `example_package` folder contains an unzipped example package.
+The expected fileending is `.mprint`.

 # Contents
 ## Parts